ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 2. Extract the archive and open a terminal with a command prompt in the extracted directory.

+   **Note:** BigPanda recommends running the integration utility locally on the SolarWinds server.
+Alternatively, make sure there are no firewalls blocking access TCP port `17778, including network firewalls, AWS security groups, or the local Windows Firewall on the SolarWinds server.

 3. Run `bigpanda-solarwinds-config`.

 4. At the prompts, enter your SolarWinds and BigPanda details.